 We propose a novel four-stage sag-free initialization framework to solve stable quasistatic configurations for hybrid strand-based hair dynamic systems.
 We also introduce an essential modification for the Darboux vector to eliminate the ambiguity of the Cosserat rod rest pose in both initialization and simulation.
 We evaluate our method on a wide range of hairstyles, and our approach can only take a few seconds to minutes to get the rest quasistatic configurations for hundreds of hair strands.
 Our results show that our method successfully prevents sagging and has minimal impact on the hair motion during simulation.

-We introduce a method for efficiently computing the exact shortest path to the boundary of a mesh from a given internal point in the presence of self-intersections.
+This project introduces a method for efficiently computing the exact shortest path to the boundary of a mesh from a given internal point in the presence of self-intersections.
 We provide a formal definition of shortest boundary paths for self-intersecting objects and present a robust algorithm for computing the actual shortest boundary path.
 The resulting method offers an effective solution for collision and self-collision handling while simulating deformable volumetric objects, using fast simulation techniques that provide no guarantees on collision resolution.
-Our evaluation includes complex self-collision scenarios with a large number of active contacts, showing that our method can successfully handle them by introducing a relatively minor computational overhead.

-As scenes become ever more complex and real-time applications embrace ray tracing, path sampling algorithms that maximize quality at low sample counts become vital.
 Recent algorithms building on resampled importance sampling reuse paths spatiotemporally to render surprisingly complex light transport with a few samples per pixel (e.g. ReSTIR).
 But sample reuse introduces correlation, so ReSTIR-style iterative reuse loses most convergence guarantees that RIS theoretically provides.
 We introduce generalized resampled importance sampling (GRIS) to extend the theory, allowing RIS on correlated samples, with unknown PDFs and taken from varied domains.
-This solidifies the theoretical foundation, allowing us to derive variance bounds and convergence conditions in ReSTIR-based samplers.
-It also guides practical algorithm design and enables advanced path reuse between pixels via complex shift mappings.
+This solidifies the theoretical foundation and enables advanced path reuse between pixels via complex shift mappings.

 Simulations of deformable objects initialized using a given initial shape result in sagging, the undesirable deformation under gravity as soon as the simulation begins.
 We introduce a novel solution to the sagging problem that can be applied to a variety of simulation systems and materials, presenting examples with mass-spring systems, cloth simulations, the finite element method, the material point method, and position-based dynamics.
 The key feature of our approach is that we avoid solving a global nonlinear optimization problem by performing the initialization in two stages.